ZhangLabTJU/fastBCR/README.md

 the fastBCR package in the 'example' folder.
 The datasets consist of BCR sequencing data from peripheral blood samples of five COVID-19 patients (Galson et al., 2020) and five healthy donors (Ghraichy et al., 2020).
-Inferencing clonal families requires the following columns to be present in the table:
+To infer clonal families successfully, the dataset should include essential columns:
 ``` r
 ## "sequence_id"
 ## "v_call"